 IP address planning

-/24subnet can host up to 251 nodes (the first three IP addresses in a subnet are reserved for management operations).
+/24subnet can fit up to 251 nodes since the first three IP addresses are reserved for management tasks.

 /24address space for pods on every node from the private CIDR that you specify during cluster creation.
 The

 /24size is fixed and can't be increased or decreased.
 You can run up to 250 pods on a node.
 When planning the pod address space, ensure that the private CIDR is large enough to provide

 /24address spaces for new nodes to support future cluster expansion.